 These days, I feel so strange when I make my way through the Warehouse District, downtown, watching all the people with or without ridiculous amounts of cash in their pockets who seem to feel perfectly at home in this curated landscape.
-Many feel safe in secured, guarded buildings with safe, outdoor/indoor activity spaces that feel like curated alleyways, lined with patches of freshly rolled, non GMO grass.
+Many feel safe in secured, guarded buildings with sparkly, new outdoor/indoor activity spaces that feel like theme park alleyways, lined with patches of freshly rolled, Non-GMO grass.

 Many are living with several roommates, because that's what it takes.
 Recently built vegan tea houses that serve organic ghetto foods at prices only people earning six figures can afford to eat on a regular basis are filled with casually dressed (mostly white) people, journaling in their notebooks, texting their friends while observing the occasional skid row straggler or under-the-freeway-ramp tumble weed roll by from the other side of a double-paned, shiny, new wall-sized window.

 All the refurbished brick and wood and display cases holding glossy pastries will never truly welcome me because I simply don’t have enough Instagram followers and if I ever do, and they ever do, I hope I will know better than to trust this kind of hospitality.
 The succulents planted on the walls must be so confused.
 The buildings seem to have been dropped down like Dorothy’s house, landing on an industrial version of Oz.